azoff/bpm/README.md

 License
 -------
 Licensed under [WTFPL](http://sam.zoy.org/wtfpl/), do with it as you please.
-It was created by @azoff, one quiet night in February.
+If you like the idea, please fork or contribute.
+Even adding a test, or submitting a library can go a long way.